GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## Hiding bubbles

-If you need to hide only the bubbles, consider implementing a custom subclass of  `MessageLayoutOptionsResolver`.
+If you need to hide the bubbles, consider implementing a custom subclass of  `MessageLayoutOptionsResolver`.
 Then, remove the `bubble` option.

 ```swift